 FAQ

-The relationship between dietary fat and autoimmune diseases like vitiligo is a fascinating yet complex puzzle that continues to intrigue researchers.
+The link between dietary fat and autoimmune diseases like vitiligo is a compelling yet complex puzzle that continues to intrigue scientists.
+While the conversation is ongoing, one emerging truth is this: it’s not about eliminating fats entirely but finding the right balance to support your immune system and overall health.

-As we continue to unravel this nutritional mystery, one thing becomes clear: the food on your plate isn't just fuel - it's potentially powerful medicine for your skin and beyond.
-While we may not have all the answers yet, embracing a balanced approach to dietary fats could be a step towards a brighter, healthier future for those living with vitiligo.
+As researchers continue to explore the relationship between dietary fats and autoimmune health, one thing is clear: the food on your plate is more than just fuel—it’s potential medicine.
+While we don’t have all the answers yet, adopting a balanced approach to dietary fats is a step toward better skin health and overall well-being for those living with vitiligo.

 FAQOther Questions